oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/setup-policies/setup-policies.md

-Lab 2: Configure policies
+Lab 2: Configure Policies
 ===

-1. A valid compartment is required for all the resource mentioned below to work.
-Note down the compartment OCID and compartment name from the Compartments page in Console.
+1. An OCI *Compartment* is required which will contain all the resources mentioned.
+Note down the compartment OCID and compartment name from the **Compartments** page in OCI Console.

 2. Go to **Governance** and **Administration** >> **Dynamic Groups** and create the following matching rule: